Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Methods

 \section{Methods}

 All results presented in this work are obtained from simulations performed using the hybrid particle-in-cell {\tt dHybridR} code \cite{haggerty+19a} (kinetic ions and fluid electrons) in the non-relativistic regime \cite{gargate+07}.
-A supersonic flow with speed $v_{sh}$, initialized in the downstream frame, propagates towards a reflecting wall (left boundary), generating a shock that moves rightward (along the $x$-axis) into a static and homogeneous perpendicular $B_0$ field with $\thbn=90$ deg along the $y$-axis.
+As explained in the introduction, our simulations do not model the piston but focus solely on the upstream ambient plasma; accordingly, all quantities reported below refer to the upstream plasma.
+In the simulations, a supersonic flow with speed $v_{sh}$, propagates towards a reflecting wall (left boundary).
+The interaction between the incoming and reflected ion streams generates a shock that moves rightward (along the $x$-axis), into a static and homogeneous perpendicular $B_0$ field with $\thbn=90$° along the $y$-axis.
+As a result, the downstream region remains stationary, and the kinetic energy of the incoming flow is efficiently transformed into thermal energy at the shock front.

 Lengths are expressed in units of the ion skin depth $d_i \equiv c/\omega_p$, where $c$ is the speed of light and $\omega_p \equiv \sqrt{Z^2e^2n / \epsilon_0 m}$ is the ion plasma frequency, with $m$, $Z$, $e$, $n$, $\epsilon_0$ are the ion mass, charge state, fundamental charge, number density, and permittivity of free space, respectively.
 Time is measured in units of the inverse ion cyclotron time $\omega_c^{-1} \equiv m/(eB_0)$.
 Velocities are normalized to the Alfvén velocity $v_A \equiv B_0/\sqrt{\mu_0 m n}$ ($\mu_0$ is the magnetic permeability of vacuum), and energies to the kinetic energy per ion co-moving with the shock, $E_{sh} \equiv m v_{sh}^2/2$.
 The simulations include all three spatial components of the particle momentum and the electromagnetic fields.
-The hybrid model requires an explicit choice for the electron equation of state, and in this work, electrons are treated as adiabatic with an index $\gamma = 5/3$.
+The hybrid model requires an explicit choice for the electron equation of state, and in this work, electrons are treated as adiabatic with an index $\gamma = 5/3$ \cite{caprioli+14a,haggerty+20,boula+24}.
+The choice of $\gamma$ in our simulations is a prescribed assumption, as we do not employ tabulated equations of state or compute the adiabatic index in the simulation.
+Instead, we adopt the standard value of 5/3, which is widely used in astrophysical contexts (and probably a good approximation on timescales after the laser irradiation).
+More sophisticated equations of state are often necessary to accurately describe laboratory plasmas.
+In our numerical setup, $\gamma$ primarily determines the density compression ratio, which, in principle, can affect the ion spectra.
+To assess the robustness of our results, we tested an alternative value of $\gamma = 4/3$ for the simulation labeled Run A in Table \ref{Table}, and found that it does not alter the resulting ion spectra.
+Although the choice of $\gamma$ remains an assumption, the shocks in our simulations are largely governed by the ion dynamics, and therefore we do not expect substantial changes when varying its value.

 The sonic Mach number is defined as $M_s \equiv v_{sh} / c_s$, where $c_s = \sqrt{2 \gamma k_B T / m}$ is the adiabatic sound-speed, $k_B$ is the Boltzmann constant, and $T \equiv T_i = T_e$ is the plasma temperature, assuming ions and electron are initially in thermal equilibrium\footnote{We note that in laboratory experiments particle equilibration does not always hold.
 In this case, one should use the transformation $T \longrightarrow T_i + ZT_e$, where $T_i$ and $T_e$ are the ion and electron temperatures, when calculating the ion-acoustic sound speed.}.
 The Alfvénic Mach number is defined as $M_A \equiv v_{sh} / v_A$.
 The Alfv\'enic and sonic Mach numbers are related to the plasma-$\beta$ parameter by